-While a marriage ceremony can be performed according to the customs and rites of the body, there are certain requirements that must be met in order for the marriage to be legal.
+While a marriage ceremony can be performed according to the customs and rites of the body or church, there are certain requirements that must be met in order for any marriage to be legal.

 Register of Solemnisers

-The person solemnising the marriage must be on the Register of Solemnisers (pdf) which is maintained by the General Registrar.
-It lists both civil registrars and the members of the various religious and secular bodies who have been nominated by the bodies as solemnisers.
-It is available for inspection at your local registration office.
+Anyone solemnising a marriage must be on the Register of Solemnisers which is maintained and updated by the General Register Office.
+It lists civil registrars and the members of the various religious and secular bodies who have been nominated by the relevant authorities of those bodies as solemnisers.

-While the marriage ceremony can be performed according to the customs and rites of the religious or secular body, as part of the ceremony you and your intended spouse must make two declarations:
+While the marriage ceremony can be performed according to the customs and rites of the religious or secular body, as part of the ceremony you and your intended spouse must make 2 declarations:

 - That you do not know of any impediment to the marriage

-- That you accept each other as husband and wife
+- That you accept each other as husband/wife/spouse

 The ceremony must be performed in the presence of 2 witnesses aged 18 or over.